zzzprojects/learn-orm/tutorials/visual-studio-code/code-navigation.md

 # Code Navigation

-Visual Studio Code has a high productivity code editor, when it is combined with programming language services, it gives you the power of an IDE and the speed of a text editor.
+Visual Studio Code has a high productivity code editor.
+When it is combined with programming language services, it gives you the power of an IDE and the speed of a text editor.

 ## Quick File Navigation